-The MUSD and MCCSD would routinely exercise the wells, when not in use, to ensure that the facilities are maintained and remain operational.
+The MUSD and MCCSD would periodically routinely exercise the wells, when not in use, to ensure that the facilities are maintained and remain operational.
 Well exercising would be anticipated to occur either weekly or monthly.
 The wells would be exercised for one hour per week or for a single, four-hour period monthly.
 Operators may fine-tune the exercise schedule according to the characteristics of the well.
 Groundwater pumped during exercising would be treated and discharged into the storage tanks.

 Operation and maintenance of the Modified Project would generate approximately one traffic trip per day on average, and approximately 10 hauled water truck trips per day when emergency water supplies were being provide for community use during a drought.
-Water deliveries would involve offloading potable water to public and private water tanks for community use.
+Water deliveries would involve filling an approximately 3,500-gallon to 4,000-gallon water truck from a metered fire hydrant or from the MUSD's water supply and storage site, and delivery to public and private water tanks by a contracted hauling company.
+Off-loading would be no different than existing conditions where users have received water deliveries from the City of Fort Bragg and the City of Ukiah.
+Water deliveries would involve off-loading potable water to public and private water tanks for community use.

 Vehicle trips associated with operation and maintenance activities currently occur under existing conditions.
-Following construction of the replacement tanks and other system components, the Project would not result in the need for additional operation and maintenance-related vehicle trips.
-Therefore, operation of the Project would not result in new daily vehicle trips on local roadways.
+Following construction of the replacement tanks and other system components, the

+Project would not result in the need for substantial additional operation and maintenance-related vehicle trips.
+Therefore, o Operation of the Project would periodically not result in one new daily vehicle trips on local roadways for exercising and operation of the proposed emergency water supply wells and as noted above, up to 10 hauled water truck-trips per day when emergency water supplies were being provided during a drought condition.